loyolaAcademyServiceProjects/publicTranspoWaitTimes/README.md

 Prerequisites:

-must have at least `python3.7` or higher
+must have at least `python3.7` or higher and the same verison chrome driver and chrome application.
+I recommend chrome 108 since 109 isn't stable.

-AND
+install all libraries needed:
 ```
 bash ./preReq.sh
 ```